-The parent project is meant to represent the complete family of projects.
-Typically, the parent project is listed only in the MTP, and the TIP funding is programmed to the respective child project (not listed in the MTP).
-When a parent project is made from an existing project with previously obligated funding, that funding stays with the parent project ID, and all new funding is programmed in the TIP to the respective child project ID.
+Projects designated as "parent" projects are meant to represent a "family" of smaller, related projects.
+Typically, the parent project is listed only in the MTP, and TIP funding is programmed to the respective "child" project (not listed in the MTP).
+When a parent project is made from an existing project with previously obligated funding, that funding stays with the parent project KIPDA ID and all new funding is programmed in the TIP with the respective child project.

-The total estimated project cost shown with the parent project in the MTP should be the sum of all anticipated child project total estimated project costs.
-Any required air-quality conformity analysis (described in more detail in Chapter O8) must account for the entire project family, thus the parent project description and project limits displayed on the MTP map should refer to the overall project.
+The total estimated project cost shown with the parent KIPDA ID in the MTP should be the sum of all anticipated total estimated project costs of the child KIPDA IDs.
+Any required air quality conformity analysis (described in more detail in Chapter O7) must account for the entire project family, thus the parent project description and project limits displayed on the MTP projects map should cover all sections of the entire project.